Mega-Mewthree/BetterDiscordPlugins/Plugins/AutoStartRichPresence/README.md

 1. Make sure the plugin is on.
 2. Go to User Settings > Game Activity and turn on Display currently running game as a status message.
 If it was already on, turn it off, wait 5 seconds, and turn it back on.
+3. Disable the experimental RPC event injection setting if you have it enabled, and restart Discord.
-3. Wait 2 hours while your Discord client is continuously open.
+4. Wait 3 hours while your Discord client is continuously open.
 Sometimes, Discord may take a long time to display or update your Rich Presence.

 ### None of these solutions work.